Thurisaz (band)

-Thurisaz is a Belgian metal band from Wervik.
+Thurisaz was a Belgian metal band from Wervik.
 Their music is a combination of atmospheric death-doom and black metal.

 History

 The band had its beginnings in May 1997 as the quartet ModiliuM.
 Peter and Mattias Theuwen, Lars Vereecke, and Pepijn De Raeymaecker were childhood friends who lived near each other.
 They started out playing a mixture of death metal, doom metal, and metalcore.
 For about a year, the band sought a new member to play keyboards; Kobe Cannière joined the band in this role in 1999, and this addition led their sound to become less metalcore and instead more atmospheric death/black metal, with melodic elements.
 At that time, since the band felt they had matured and reached their desired style, they changed their name to Thurisaz; one interpretation of this rune is "the fusion of different opinions" which the band saw as reflecting their perception of themselves and their music.

 Over the first five years of their existence, the band created three demos.
 Then, in 2002 and 2003 respectively, Thurisaz won the Belgian Metal Concours and the Mundo Metal Concours, giving them a boost of confidence that eventually lead to the creation of their first studio album.

 This album, Scent of a Dream, was originally released on March 6, 2004.
 It was self-released, and so it was not widely distributed in physical stores, but was available online.
 Lyrically, its songs focus on "dreams" and "moods".

 Thurisaz supported Novembers Doom as the opening act during their headlining European tour in November 2006 with Agalloch and Saturnus.
 It was Thurisaz's first touring experience, and it increased their exposure.
 They also became "good friends" with the other bands; Thurisaz would repeatedly tour with and also collaborate with Novembers Doom and Saturnus in the future.

 Thurisaz's second album, Circadian Rhythm, was released April 28, 2007 through Shiver Records.
 The band says the primary theme of the album comes from the titular idea of circadian rhythm, with the lyrics inspired by "the cycle of life and everything around it, from birth till death" and how people in different life stages "adapt their lives to the situations they are in."

 Thurisaz supported Oceans of Sadness during their CD presentation of their album Mirror Palace in the Spring of 2007 in Belgium and the Netherlands.
 Thurisaz also performed at the Chicago Powerfest in the United States in April 2007, and the Graspop Metal Meeting in Belgium in June 2007.

 Shiver Records released a remastered version of Scent of a Dream in April 2008.
 This re-release included a bonus acoustic live version of the song "Years of Silence".